 Robert W Walton MBE

 Robert Walton has been an inspirational board member of the Restaurant Association of Great Britain for 20 years, holding the position of Vice Chairman and Chairman, before becoming President of the organisation.
 Robert is a trustee of Hospitality Action, a life patron of Springboard UK, Chairman of Young Chef Young Waiter and Chairman of fundraising for the National Restaurateurs Dinner.
-Robert was awarded an MBE for his services to the Hospitality Industry in 2007, is passionate about the world of hospitality and does all he can in assisting and promoting the industry as a vocation to school leavers and college graduates.
+Robert, who was awarded an MBE for his services to the Hospitality Industry in 2007, is passionate about the world of hospitality and does all he can in assisting and promoting the industry as a vocation to school leavers and college graduates.
 He is also the founder of the Nth Degree Club, a member’s fine dining club that hosts dinners for executives across London.

 Olivier Renard has been in hotel management in London for over twenty years after moving from France and America.
-He is currently managing director of a consultancy company providing expert advice to independent hotels.
+He is currently managing a large hotel at Excel, East London and providing expert advice to independent hotels.
 Olivier is also actively involved with a number of hospitality schools, helping students find placements in London.
 He is a great believer in the important link between the industry and the development of our future chefs.
 Olivier has a keen interest in Asian food and is a member of l’Association Culinaire Francaise in Great Britain.

 S B Faruk, M.Sc, FRSPH